haskellweekly/haskellweekly/data/newsletter/issue-198.markdown

   > The three year partnership with the Queensland Government as part of its Advance Queensland Initiative is now coming to a close.

 - [Haskell for impatient Scala developer: Getting into speed](https://msitko.pl/blog/2020/02/08/haskell-getting-into-speed.html) by Michał Sitko
-  > If you’re reading this I am assuming you are a Scala developer and you want to learn some Haskell.
+  > If you're reading this I am assuming you are a Scala developer and you want to learn some Haskell.

 ## Show & tell